-- for the prior information procedure, consultations may be carried out and opinions may be requested from external entities, such as the CCDR; - for the licensing procedure, municipalities may open public consultations in which third parties may participate; and - for the prior communication procedure, an investor must submit a prior communication with the opinion issued by the competent external entity.
+- for the prior information procedure, consultations may be carried out and opinions may be requested from external entities, such as the Commission for Co-ordination and Regional Development (Comissão de Coordenação e Desenvolvimento Region CCDR); - for the licensing procedure, municipalities may open public consultations in which third parties may participate; and - for the prior communication procedure, an investor must submit a prior communication with all of the opinions issued by the competent external entities.
+Please see 4.3 Regulatory Authorities regarding the provisional legal regime for the simplification of procedures.